mlswg/mls-architecture/draft-ietf-mls-architecture.md

 format for group operation messages, and application messages are always encrypted in MLS.

-Contrary to popular messaging services, the full list of recipients cannot be sent to the server for dispatching messages because that list is potentially extremely large in MLS.
-Therefore, the metadata typically consists of a pseudo-random Group Identifier (GID), a numerical index referring to the key needed to decrypt the ciphertext content, and another numerical value to determine the epoch of the group (the number of group operations that have been performed).
+MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list is potentially extremely large in MLS.
+Therefore, the metadata typically consists of a pseudo-random Group Identifier (GID), a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and another numerical value referring to the specific key needed to decrypt the ciphertext content.

-The MLS protocol provides an authenticated "Authenticated Additional Data" field for applications to make data available outside the MLSCiphertext.
+The MLS protocol provides an authenticated "Additional Authenticated Data" field for applications to make data available outside the MLSCiphertext.

 > **RECOMMENDATION:**
-> Use the "Authenticated Additional Data" field of the MLSCiphertext
+> Use the "Additional Authenticated Data" field of the MLSCiphertext
 > message instead of using other unauthenticated means of sending
 > metadata throughout the infrastructure.
 If the data is private, the
 > infrastructure should use encrypted Application messages instead.